cbg-ethz/cojac/README.md

                                   voc's DIR
   -A, --out-amp, --out-amplicons YAML
+                                  output amplicon query in a YAML file --comment / --no-comment        add comments in the out amplicon YAML with names from BED file (default: comment the YAML)
-                                  output amplicon query in a YAML file -j, --json JSON                 output results to as JSON file -y, --yaml YAML                 output results to as yaml file -t, --tsv TSV                   output results to as (raw) tsv file
+  -j, --json JSON                 output results to as JSON file -y, --yaml YAML                 output results to as yaml file -t, --tsv TSV                   output results to as (raw) tsv file